-I come by the words “reinvent yourself” honestly.
-I was 38 years old, and already well-established in my career as a research scientist, when my mom passed away.
+I come by the concept of “reinventing yourself” honestly.
+I was in my late 30s, and already becoming established in my career as a research scientist, when my mom passed away.
 Her death was very sudden and traumatic, and in the weeks and months that followed I spent many hours re-evaluating the path I was on, and the costs associated with it.
-I recall clearly seeing a note my mom had written my daughter about how much she enjoyed the play her school Christmas play, and how she was looking forward to their baking cookies together.
+I recall clearly seeing a note my mom had written my daughter about how much she enjoyed her school play, and how she was looking forward to their baking Christmas cookies together.
 I wasn’t part of any of it.
-In fact, I was completely disconnected; worse, I had no idea.
+I was completely disconnected; worse, I had no idea.
 I was so worried about navigating the daily stresses, I had stopped listening to the little voice inside myself.
 I had become inauthentic.

 It hit me then that, for years, I had really just been going through the motions.
-Always thinking about the next move – the next grant, the next study, the next promotion… I had stopped really deciding what to do with my life and was basically just putting one foot in front of the other.
-So when her stroke happened, I stopped dead in my tracks.
+Always thinking about the next move – the next grant, the next study, the next promotion… I had stopped really deciding what to do with my life and was basically just doing what I was “supposed” to do.
+So when my mom’s stroke happened, it stopped me dead in my tracks.
 I asked myself, if I could do anything – be anything – in the world, what would it be?
 And I knew.
 Without a doubt, I knew.
 My love for art and passion for creating beautiful things rushed to the fore.
-I wanted to create jewelry.
+I wanted to create fine jewelry.

 I believe we tell ourselves that “some day” we will pursue the life of our dreams.
 Some day, we will take that trip of a lifetime, or write the letter to that “someone special”, or move to the coast, or start that new career.
 But days become weeks, and we are overcome by obligations.
 We are paralyzed by fear.
 Questions keep us rooted in place and, consequently, it seems easier to think about those things “some other time”.
 And it never comes.

 Plus, change is never easy.
-There were many people who decided they “knew better” what was best for me, and tried to talk me out of it.
-They told me it was a waste of my education and experience; they said it would be too hard to make such a huge change; they threatened to take away their respect.
+There were many people who thought they “knew better” what was best for me, and tried to talk me out of it.
+They told me it was a waste of my education and experience; they said it would be too hard to make such a huge change; they threatened to withdraw their respect.

-In the end, I realised none of that was reason enough to keep trudging along the “safe” path.
-As they say, I knew I would regret doing nothing far more, looking back.
+In the end, I realised I couldn’t just keep trudging along the “safe” path.
+As they say, I knew I would regret doing nothing more, looking back at it.
 So I slowly started making the moves I needed to make – went to California and New York for design training; started purchasing equipment; ramped up my metalworking and casting classes; learned more about myself and my design aesthetic; and, finally, bought a lovely home in the country where I could set up a true workshop and design space.

 But believe me, it’s worth it.
 I know, because I’ve been there.

-So maybe it’s crazy – but just maybe the fact that you’ve stumbled across this site can be a sign for you too.
-Keep going!
+Perhaps the fact that you’ve stumbled across this site can be a sign for you too.

 As scary as it seems, when you believe in your dreams, you will drag the rest of the world along with you.
-So don’t wait in the background in fear: Tell the world!
+So don’t wait in the background in fear: Announce it to the world!

 Believe in yourself.
 Invest in yourself.
 Trust yourself… And most of all, have courage!